 - 1 tablespoon parsley, chopped

-Start by lighting your Shokunin Kamado or Hybrid Fire Grill and set up medium-high direct heat.
+Light and set up your grill for medium-high direct heat.
 Place a 12” cast iron pan directly over the heat source and add the butter to the pan.
 When the butter melts, add the onions and allow them to cook down for three to five minutes, stirring often.

 Add the beer, beef stock, brown sugar, barbecue rub, and Worcestershire sauce when the onions have cooked down.
 Then, stir well to combine and allow the mixture to come to a simmer over direct heat.